apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ## Rental pricing model {#rental-pricing-model}

 When you choose to make your Actor rental, you will specify the length of the free trial and a monthly rental price.
 Any user that wants to use your Actor will need to first activate the free trial, and once that's concluded, they will be charged the monthly rent set by you.
-Note that after the free trial, the user will need to have one of Apify [paid plans](https://apify.com/pricing) to be able to pay the monthly rental and use the Actor further.
+Note that after the free trial, the user will need to have one of Apify's [paid plans](https://apify.com/pricing) to be able to pay the monthly rental and use the Actor further.

 At the end of each month, we will then add up all rental fees collected in that month, and 80% of the total goes to you.